pigslyer/opencold/docs/levels/InventorySystem.md

 ## Inventory

-The inventory classes provides low level access to inventory data itself, however it can be queried for item counts and instructed to add items.
+The inventory classes provides low level access to inventory data itself.
+It can be queried for item counts and instructed to add or remove items.

 ## InventoryItem